SMED5322 Service Learning Unit 3

 - Typically this unit is assessed in the following ways: (1) professional behaviour and attendance rating; (2) portfolio based assessment; and (3) written assignment—project deliverables.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the professional behaviour and attendance rating component of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional behaviour and attendance rating component.

 Supplementary assessment is not available in this unit.